 It is difficult to always stay alert at night.
 Families can use systems like alarms to know if the patient is getting out of bed.
 Take turns for the “night shift” so that the rest of the family can rest.
 Sundowning behavior and pacing and agitation at night are particularly high in some forms of dementia.
 If the agitation is high and could harm the patient, doctors may give some medicines.

-Also, see this page from Alzheimer’s Association UK Unusual behaviour; this page discusses restlessness/ pacing, night-time walking, sleeplessness and sundowning, and other such behavior and suggests tips for coping with these (some suggestions may not be useful in the Indian context).
+- Page from Alzheimer’s Association UK Unusual behaviour discusses restlessness/ pacing, night-time walking, sleeplessness and sundowning, and other such behavior and suggests tips for coping with these (some suggestions may not be useful in the Indian context).

-Another discussion is available here (from National Institute of Aging, ADEAR:Sundowning (PDF file).
+- A discussion is available here (from National Institute of Aging, ADEAR:Sundowning (PDF file) >.

 A relevant interview on this site: